TOGETHER WE WILL FIND A CURE

 The human body has 20,000 genes.
 Genes are like little machines that make protiens.
 FoxG1 is one of those genes that is responsible for development of the brain.

 While mutations in genes are more common than is percived , resulting in minor changes like differences in colour of our eyes or hair, sometimes errors or mutations on critical genes like the FoxG1 gene result in profoundly debilitating conditions.

 The error on genes is like one mising link in a chain tha is say 2 kiloneters long.

 With phenomenal advances in computing and nanotechnology, gene sequencing or checking has become very affordable and so the causes of many previously undiagnosable conditions is becoming more apparent.
 As an example Kushara was the first child in Sydney ever to be diagnosed with FoxG1 syndrome and No5 in Australia.

 2014 saw the worlds first case of gene editing resulting in saving the life of a girl and Lyla made headlines around the world.

-2015 and 2016 also saw the commerciliaziation of Glybera and Strimvelis.
-These are gene therapy cures that have been commercialized and are available now.
-These drugs were built on older gene editing techniques calles TALEN's.
+2015, 2016 and 2017 saw the commercialization of the first gene therapy treatments.
+These are gene therapy cures that are available in the market now, today!!
+These drugs were built on older gene editing techniques called TALEN's.

-The discovery and adoption of CRISP is bringing in the dawn of a new era of genetic cures.
-These along with phenomenal advances in computaional power are leading to great leaps in understanding of geneic diseases and their treatment therapies.
+The discovery and adoption of CRISPR is bringing in the dawn of a new era of genetic cures.
+These along with phenomenal advances in computational power are leading to great leaps in understanding of genetic diseases and their treatment therapies.
 There are over 200 gene therapy clinical trials underway.
 We are in the middle of a genetic revolution.

 All of these gene therapies and the associated research in getting them there is building a massive amount of learning, expertise and capability around making these cures possible.